 We love the special overlapping footwells, since they provide you with lots of options without having to make any adjustments.

-Overall, previous buyers agreed that it had excellent stability without compromising its responsiveness.
-They said they’d taken it in surf, across bays, and even fished from it!
-Of course, this isn’t really a fishing kayak, but the fact that several people said they’d boated with dogs or fished from the Frenzy is a testament to its very impressive stability.
+Of course, this isn’t really a fishing kayak, but we’ve heard from a few owners who said they’d boated with dogs or fished from the Frenzy is a testament to its very impressive stability.
 Overall, they were impressed by the way this one tracks, saying that it competed easily with much longer models.

 It comes with an excellent seat.
 The back and bottom of the seat are cushioned and padded for all-day comfort on the water.
 You can also adjust your seat in four different places, to find the perfect alignment for your body.